 "You have a very complete offering of on-line courses.
 A colleague introduced me to the website.
 I have a PHR and am looking for good continuing education courses at a reasonable price.
 Having also used another HR training website, I found your course more engaging."

 Karen Mortimer, PHR

 "ERI Distance Learning Center courses not only provide valuable information that is relevant to my field (Compensation), but the courses also give historical background information pertaining to HR Law, which is an essential part of Compensation administration...I also like the mimic-to-real world scenarios to further enhance my learning experience."

 Kim Buxton, JCA; Compensation Analyst, FedEx

-The ERI Distance Learning Center is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors and as a sponsor of the Quality Assurance Service (QAS).
+The ERI Distance Learning Center is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be submitted to NASBA through its website: www.learningmarket.org.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org/.